 Coconut Cake pairs nicely with various fillings: Cream Cheese, Swiss Buttercream, German Buttercream, fresh berries, sour cherries, raspberry or lemon curd, and even chocolate.
 However, the most popular and probably the fastest to prepare is cream cheese frosting.

-When making cream cheese frosting, for the best results, your ingredients must be at room temperature.
+When making cream cheese frosting, for the best results, use full-fat cream cheese, and bring your ingredients to room temperature.

 In a large bowl, cream butter, then gradually beat in cream cheese.
 After, beat in sifted powdered sugar, vanilla, and coconut flavorings.
 Beat until silky smooth, about 5-6 minutes, (steps 1-8).

 TRIM THE CAKE TOPS

 Trim the top of the cake with a serrated knife.
 Eat the scraps, (steps 1-3).

 Jam in cakes is my personal preference.
 Today I used a slightly tangy raspberry jam, but you also use my Raspberry Cake Filling.
 Spread a thin layer of jam onto the cake layer: pipe or spread cream cheese frosting on the raspberry jam with a spatula.
 Repeat until you use all the cake layers, (steps 1-8).